Geography (GEOG)

 Attributes: UAA Diversity & Inclusion GER, UAA Social Sciences GER.

 Surveys the processes that form the physical environment and the resulting physical patterns.
-Study of landforms, climate, soils, water resources, vegetation and their world and regional patterns.
+Studies landforms, climate, soils, water resources, vegetation and their world and regional patterns.

 Attributes: UAA Natural Sciences GER.